Rainbow Gathering: Water and sanitation

 Drinking water is filtered at gatherings, both by small pump filters and large gravity-feed devices.
-Attendees are encouraged also to boil drinking water.
+Attendees are also encouraged to boil drinking water.
 Water is often tapped at a source (such as a spring or stream) and runs hundreds of yards to main kitchens in the gathering via plastic hosing.

 Sanitation has historically been a major concern at Rainbow Gatherings.
 Human waste is deposited in latrine trenches (typically referred to as 'shitters') and treated with lime and ash from campfires.
 New latrines are dug and filled in daily.
 However sanitation may still be inadequate: the 1987 gathering in North Carolina experienced a large outbreak of highly contagious shigellosis (a.k.a. dysentery), and a smaller outbreak occurred in association with a 2018 gathering in Poland.

 C.A.L.M.

-C.A.L.M., or the Center for Alternative Living Medicine, is the primary group of doctors at Rainbow Gatherings who assist people with health and wellness and take responsibility for medical emergencies and sanitation of those who attend these large gatherings.
+C.A.L.M., or the Center for Alternative Living Medicine, is the primary group of physicians at Rainbow Gatherings who assist attendees with health and wellness and take responsibility for medical emergencies and sanitation of those who attend these large gatherings.

-It is an all volunteer, non-hierarchical group encompassing both mainstream, conventional medicine and alternative medicine, such as naturopathic healing modalities.
-It is common to find physicians working with herbalists, EMTs helping massage therapists and naturopaths coordinating with Registered Nurses on patient care.
-C.A.L.M. works closely with Shanti Sena, as they are often the first on the scene in a crisis.
-There is usually one main C.A.L.M. camp near the inner part of the gatherings and smaller first aid stations set up around the Gatherings.
+It is an all-volunteer, non-hierarchical group encompassing both mainstream, conventional medicine and alternative medicine, such as naturopathic healing modalities.
+It is common to find physicians working with herbalists, EMTs helping massage therapists, and naturopaths coordinating with Registered Nurses on patient care.
+C.A.L.M. works closely with the Shanti peace army, as they are often the first on the scene in a crisis.
+There is usually one main C.A.L.M. camp near the inner part of the gatherings, and smaller first aid stations set up around the Gatherings.
 Even those without medical experience are encouraged to help with things such as procuring water and cooking for the healers, who are often too busy to attend main circle or visit other kitchens.
 In case of any emergency, CALM can be contacted on FRS Channel 3 (no tones, 462.6125 MHz UHF) and other site-specific radio frequencies.